 Go For A Stroll In Le Marais

-Exploring Le Marais is a charming neighborhood where the Parisians shop, dine, and spend their day.
+Le Marais is one of my favorite hidden gems in Paris to visit.
+This is a charming neighborhood where the Parisians shop, dine, and spend their day.
 It is the best way to get a true feel of the city if you only have 24 hours in Paris.
-This cute and hidden side of Paris has plenty of cobble stone streets, sidewalk cafes, and the fragrance of fresh baked bread.
+This cute and hidden side of Paris has plenty of cobblestone streets, sidewalk cafes, and the fragrance of freshly baked bread.

 You can reach Le Marais by hopping on the RER- B and exiting St. Michel/Notre Dame to get to this neighborhood.

-Every alley will peak your interest in this picturesque district during your visit.
-La Maris is great for shopping for floral scented Parisian perfumes, Parisian style clothing, aromatic candles, and rich chocolates.
+Every alley will pique your interest in this picturesque district during your visit.
+La Maris is great for shopping for floral-scented Parisian perfumes, Parisian-style clothing, aromatic candles, and rich chocolates.

 Most importantly every cafe has the aroma of baguettes and Nutella crepes that will lure you to their doors.